MClemot/SkeletonLearning/README.md

 This repository contains the code for the medial skeleton extration technique described in *Neural skeleton: implicit neural representation away from the surface*, Mattéo Clémot, Julie Digne, 2023.

-This code is tested under Linux 22.04.
+This code is tested under Linux 22.04 and Windows 11.

 ![Graphical abstract](Images/overview_spot.png)